Alexander-Eager/AWEMediaCenter/README.md

  + `AWEExternalMediaPlayer` – an `AWEMediaPlayer` that does open a separate application, e.g. VLC.
  + `AWEMediaService` – an interface for an external media player that manages its own files (like, say, iTunes or Netflix).
  + `AWEScraper` – scrapes metadata for `AWEMediaFile`s (where that metadata comes from depends on the scraper).

+As you can probably see, all classes built into AWEMC should be prefixed by "AWE".

 More detailed documentation can be found under the `Documentation` folder in this repository.